 The thousands of pages of information rely heavily on photography, both historic and current, to share our passion for this region.

-A major rebuild is currently underway, and the site search engine is the best way to find much of the information until new navigation is created.
-In particular, the community and highway guides that are an important part of the site for many of our readers are being re-designed and re-written.
+The site is constantly being worked on, and the community and highway guides that are an important part of the site for many of our readers are the sections currently being re-designed and re-written.

 Seeing a mist across the sky right overhead, I got my camera and took a test shot, as cameras "see" the aurora better than the human eye does.
 Yes, aurora!

 Biologist Kyle Joly wondered which animal travels farthest across the landscape in one year.
 In doing his research, he found a few Alaska creatures near the top of the list.

 A collection of captioned photos from an Alaska Highway bridge engineer, or more likely an engineer supervisor.
 Somewhere, the balance of the 118+ rolls of film may still exist.